sql-machine-learning/elasticdl/elasticdl/doc/data_preparation_design.md

     <running_mode> \
     <other_mode_related_arguments>
 ```
-The general idea is to give user enough flexibility to prepare the data.
-The only responsibilty of our docker image is to run whatever user-defined data preparation logic paralelly.
-The explaination of the arguments above is here:
+The general idea is to give users enough flexibility to prepare the data.
+The only responsibilty of our docker image is to run whatever user-defined data preparation logic in parallel.
+Below is the description for each argument:

 ### `user_defined_model_file`